suit-wg/architecture/draft-ietf-suit-architecture.md

 *  Henk Birkholz
 *  Jintao Zhu
 *  Takeshi Takahashi
+*  Jacob Beningo

 We would also like to thank the WG chairs, Russ Housley, David Waltermire, Dave Thaler for their support and their reviews.
-Kathleen Moriarty was the responsible security area director when this work was started.

 --- back